 You can find an example in the picture below:

-Depending on the nature of your business, the list may differ but it should include all the activities for which you process personal data.
+Depending on the nature of your business, the list may differ, but it should include all the activities for which you process personal data.

-4. How you process personal data
+4. How do you process personal data

-You will need to describe the scope of personal data processing in which you are committed to protecting privacy and strictly adhering to all the relevant provisions of GDPR.
+It would be best to describe the scope of personal data processing in which you are committed to protecting privacy and strictly adhering to all the relevant provisions of GDPR.
 You will further inform your customers that you are ensuring all personal data is treated by the principles set in the regulation, which state personal data shall be:

 - Processed fairly, transparently and legal advice.